yasin-arafat-05/Mynotes/Academic3rD/Datacommunication/1_telecomDatacom.md

 **Communications:** Transfer of data from one entity to another via some form of transmission medium.

-**Telecommunication:** Telecommunications means Telecommunication over long distances.
+**Telecommunication:** Telecommunications means communication over long distances.
 We commonly use the contraction **telecom** with the same meaning.
 There are many types of Telecommunication technologies today. **Example:** Radio,TV broadcasting, Telegraphs, Internet, Satellites, Microwave, Fiber Optics, Landline and mobile phones.